 With over thirty-two years of direct, clinical experience as a psychotherapist, and with graduate degrees in Marriage and Family Therapy and Clinical Social Work, Paul is currently working with a broad spectrum of clients.
 His primary areas of expertise include treating anxiety, mood disorders, personality disorders, trauma, grief, and couple and family relationship challenges.

 In addition, Paul has lead worshops, presented at conferences and spoken to general audiences on the topics of "Discovering the Lost Self", "Living From The Inside Out", "Being Your Own Therapist", "Taking the Danger Out of Anger", "Courage In Love", and "Intimacy: The Ultimate Adventure".
 Paul has written articles and papers on these subjects and is the author of Alone But Not Lonely.

 Paul is a highly interactive, solution-focused psychotherapist.
 The majority of his clients enjoy making significant, positve change and fulfilling their therapeutic goals within four to ten sessions.
 His therapeutic approach is to quickly identify the feelings, thoughts, values and goals of his clients, provide support and practical guidance in addressing and resolving life challenges.
 He integrates cognitive, behavioral, psychodynamic, and family systems methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion, understanding, respect for personal values and philosophies, Paul is committed to help each individual enjoy optimal personal growth and fulfillment.

-Paul and his wife, Brentz, have six children and eleven grandchildren.
-They have lived in the Salt Lake valley for twenty-eight years.
+Paul and his wife, Brentz, have six children and ten grandchildren.
+They have lived in the Salt Lake valley for thirty-one years.